surhudm/covid19_elders/README.md

 if you need a link).
 Unzip and store in a directory named `Noto` within the repository.

-3. Download the translations csv file from google sheets.
+3. Download the translations csv file from google sheets and save it as `Elders.csv`.

 ## Running the code